Bill Evans (dancer)

-Bill Evans is a choreographer, performer, teacher, administrator, writer and movement analyst.
-More than 250 of Evans' works have been performed by professional and pre-professional ballet, modern dance and tap dance companies throughout the United States, including his own Bill Evans Dance Company, Repertory Dance Theatre, Concert Dance Company of Boston, Ballet West, Ririe-Woodbury Dance Company, Ruth Page Chicago Ballet, Pacific Northwest Ballet, North Carolina Dance Theater, Stars of American Ballet at Jacob's Pillow, Chicago Tap Theatre, Rochester City Ballet, FuturPointe Dance and many other companies.
-He has also created works for companies in Canada, Mexico and New Zealand.
+James William Evans or Bill Evans (born 1931) is an American choreographer, performer, teacher, administrator, writer and movement analyst.
+More than 250 of Evans' works have been performed by professional and pre-professional ballet, modern dance and tap dance companies throughout the United States, including his own Bill Evans Dance Company, Ruth Page Chicago Ballet, Pacific Northwest Ballet, North Carolina Dance Theatre, and many other companies.
+He may also have created works for companies in Canada, Mexico and New Zealand.